IABTechLab/uid2docs/api/v1/guides/advertiser-dataprovider-guide.md

 ### How should I generate the SHA256 of PII for mapping?
 The system should follow the [email normalization rules](../../README.md#email-address-normalization) and hash without salting.
 The value needs to be base64-encoded before sending.

+### Should I store large volumes of email address or email address hash mappings?
+Yes.
+Not storing email address or hash mappings may increase processing time drastically when you have to map millions of addresses.
+Recalculating only those mappings that actually need to be updated, however, reduces the total processing time as only about 1/365th of UID2s need to be updated daily.

+IMPORTANT: Unless you are using a private operator, you must map email addresses or hashes consecutively, using a single HTTP connection in batches of 5-10K emails at a time.
+In other words, do your mapping without creating loads of parallel connections.